Tech-at-DU/React-Fundamentals-tutorial/P12-Displaying-Feature/content.md

 What happened here?
 First we imported the POPOSFeatureList component.

 Next, make an instance of `POPOSFeatureList` and set the feature proper to the array of feature strings that came from the data source.

-# Feedback and Review - 2 minutes

-**We promise this won't take longer than 2 minutes!**

-Please take a moment to rate your understanding of the learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://forms.gle/h36b2CH9G6HNHQyPA)

-his allows us to get feedback on how well the students are grasping the learning outcomes, and tells us where we can improve the tutorial experience.